Gitax18/ReadMeAI/data/output.md

 ## Installation

-To install this project, follow these steps:
+To install this project, you can use the following steps:

 1. Clone the repository to your local machine.
 2. Install the dependencies by running the following command: